 For example, the average blogger will need a lot less powerful of a computer than a videographer would.
 Editing programs are a lot more straining on a computer than word processing programs are.

 Wondering how powerful a computer you actually need?
 Check out this blog post that breaks it down.

 You also need access to the internet.
 Even if you don’t have WiFi yourself, most cafes and public libraries allow you to connect to their Wi-Fi for free.
 That said, life is definitely going to be easier if you have your own internet connection at home.
 It’s tough to host webinars in public places, and sometimes you just need to be in your own space.

 Even the most basic internet plan should be enough to run your online business, just keep in mind that if you’re doing a lot of downloading or uploading, a faster Wi-Fi connection will save you time.
-For most people, 3-4 mbps should suffice, but you can find more on that here.
+For most people, 3-4 mbps should suffice.

 Cost: Varies by location

 Cost: Free to $500+

 There a lot of nice-to-have items that you can buy for your business, but most of them aren’t necessarily need-to-have.
 With that said, if you’re creating a video based course, there will be a few things you need to create your content.

 Of course, you can create an online course without any video at all.
 But, we do find that the most successful courses include video in their content.
 If you’re interested in creating a video-based course, here’s some of the tech we recommend: